lorensen/VTKExamples/src/Python/Visualization/AssignCellColorsFromLUT.md

 ### Description
-== Description ==
 Demonstrates how to assign colors to cells in a vtkPolyData structure using lookup tables.
 Two techniques are demonstrated:
-# Using a lookup table of predefined colors.
+ 1. Using a lookup table of predefined colors.
-# Using a lookup table generated from a color transfer function.
+ 2. Using a lookup table generated from a color transfer function.

 The resultant display shows in the left-hand column, the cells in a plane colored by the two lookup tables and in the right-hand column, the same